systopia/de.systopia.civioffice/docs/index.md

 - create documents and activities for single contacts as well as many contacts ( search result action)
-- create documents and activities for contributions and participants (search result actions), enabling users to access for contributions, events, participants etc. via tokens
+- create documents and activities for contributions and participants (search result actions), enabling users to access data for contributions, events, participants etc. via tokens
 - convert to .pdf or export as processed .docx
 - integrate